Water Quality | Harmful Algal Blooms

 Further work on each of these five focus areas continues through Focus Teams convened by NEIWPCC.
 These focus teams, comprised of members from the larger HAB Workgroup, develop agendas and create outputs to support regional needs.
 Proposed outputs include compiled information on regulations, policies, outreach methods, and management practices, and may eventually involve development of regionally consistent protocols, methods, and guidance.

-For more information, contact Dan Peckham, coordinator of our HAB Workgroup.
+For more information, contact Jasper Hobbs, coordinator of our HAB Workgroup.